 - In order to rotate the wire model shown in three dimensions you hold the right mouse button down and move the mouse.
-After you release the right mouse button, the TNC orients the workpiece to the defined orientation - ▶ In order to shift the model shown: Hold the center mouse button or the wheel button down and move the mouse.
+After you release the right mouse button, the TNC orients the workpiece to the defined orientation - In order to shift the model shown: Hold the center mouse button or the wheel button down and move the mouse.
 The TNC shifts the model in the corresponding direction.
 After you release the center mouse button, the TNC shifts the model to the defined position - In order to zoom in on a certain area with the mouse: Draw a rectangular zoom area while holding the left mouse button down.
 You can shift the zoom area by moving the mouse horizontally and vertically as required.
-After you release the left mouse button, the TNC zooms in on the defined area of the workpiece - In order to quickly zoom in and out with the mouse: Rotate the wheel button forward or backward - Double-click with the right mouse button: Select standard view
+After you release the left mouse button, the TNC zooms in on the defined area of the workpiece - In order to quickly zoom in and out with the mouse: Rotate the wheel button forward or backward - Double-click with the right mouse button to reset the zoom factor - Press the SHIFT key and double-click with the right mouse button to reset the zoom factor and the angle of rotation